-Below are key findings from CPB-funded studies testing the effectiveness of Ready To Learn assets on the numeracy and literacy skills of young children from low-income families, as well as findings related to improved family involvement and understanding of their children's math learning and educators' increased math knowledge and confidence in using digital media in math instruction.
-These include impact and efficacy studies from our 2010 - 2015 round of Ready To Learn that focused on early math, as well as literacy findings from the 2005-2010 round of Ready To Learn.
+Below are key findings from CPB-funded studies testing the effectiveness of Ready To Learn assets on the science, numeracy and literacy skills of young children from low-income families, as well as findings related to improved family involvement and understanding of their children's math learning and educators' increased math knowledge and confidence in using digital media in math instruction.
+These include early findings from three consecutive five-year Ready To Learn grant rounds: the 2015 - 2020 round that focused on science and literacy, the 2010-2015 round that includes impact and efficacy studies on early math content, and the 2005-2010 round's literacy findings.